NickJA/nickamaral.com-nikola-v8/posts/personal-data-backup-strategy.rst

 - Code - All code will be created primarily on Windows within my OneDrive folder.
 OneDrive will be synched across my devices and the cloud.
 This will also be backed up with all other irreplaceable data according to my 1,2,3 policy.
 - My Photos - Photos from my iPhone are automatically backed up to Google Photos, and synced to a Google Photos folder on my Google Drive.
+From here they are backed via 3, 2, 1 strategy.
-- Wife's Photos - My wife organizes her photos separately, uploads them to our home server from her laptop where they are then synced to
+- Wife's Photos - My wife organizes her photos separately, uploads them to our home server from her laptop.
+From here I back them up on the normal 3, 2, 1 strategy.

 Tools
 -------